gbelwariar/Pacman/README.md

 # Pacman
-The classical arcade game with some tweaks and a secret cheat code!
+The classical arcade game with some interesting tweaks and secret cheat codes!